AVMG20/smart-support-bot/readme.md

 start the bot `npm start`

 ## Donating
 Are you enjoying the smart-support-bot?
 Feeling generous?
-Well, help me purchase pizza to continue working on the bot without empty stomach!
+Well, help me purchase pizza to continue working on the bot an without empty stomach!

 Your donations go a long way in helping me develop this bot, but please don't feel obligated to.